eddelbuettel/drat/vignettes/DratFAQ.md

 drat than an alternative --- and Word is that several people have in fact combined both.

-## Is there a suggested commit message converntion?
+## Is there a suggested commit message convention?

 The small helper script `getCommitMessageForDrat.sh` implements a simple format I have suggested in the past and used: